Barbara Rhoades: Career

 In 1967, Rhoades signed a long-term exclusive contract with Universal Pictures.

 Rhoades appeared in a number of films during the 1970s, including There Was a Crooked Man...
 (1970), opposite Kirk Douglas and Henry Fonda, and Up the Sandbox (1972) starring Barbra Streisand.
 She played a police officer, "No Balls" Hadley, in 1977's The Choirboys and a Las Vegas hooker who picks up Art Carney along the road during his Oscar-winning performance in Harry and Tonto (1974).
 She also had roles in Scream Blacula Scream (1973) and The Goodbye Girl (1977) and was a frequent panelist on the popular 1970s game show Match Game, hosted by Gene Rayburn.
 In 2007, she appeared in First Born with Elisabeth Shue.

 In 2011, she had a recurring role on the American soap opera One Life to Live as Irene Manning, childhood best friend of Victoria Lord (Erika Slezak).

 For 18 months on Broadway, Rhoades had the role of a showgirl in the musical Funny Girl (1964).
 She gained other stage experience in summer stock productions at the Cecilwood Theater in Fishkill, New York.

 Personal life

-Rhoades married Bernie Orenstein, a television producer.
+On Sunday, February 18, 1979, in a ceremony conducted at L'Orangerie (a then fashionable French restaurant located in West Hollywood), Rhoades was married to television producer Bernie Orenstein.
+In 1995, they and their son Alec moved to Weston, Connecticut, where, as of at least 2011, they continued to reside, and where, on occasion, Rhoades continued to perform.